 - A. Farhan, A. Kleibert, P.M.
 Derlet, L. Anghinolfi, A. Balan, R.V.
 Chopdekar, M. Wyss, S. Gliga, F. Nolting, L.J.
 Heyderman, "Thermally induced magnetic relaxation in building blocks of artificial kagome spin ice."
 Phys.
 Rev. B 89, 214405 (2014).

 - E. Mengotti, L.J.
-Heyderman, A. Fraile Rodríguez, A. Bisig, L. Le Guyader, F. Nolting, and H.B.
-Braun, Phys.
-Rev. B 78, 144402 (2008)
+Heyderman, A. Fraile Rodriguez, A. Bisig, L. Le Guyader, F. Nolting, H.B.
+Braun, "Building blocks of an artificial kagome spin ice: Photoemission electron microscopy of arrays of ferromagnetic islands."
+Phys.
+Rev. B 78, 144402 (2008).

 - R.V.
-Hügli, G. Duff, B. O'Conchuir, E. Mengotti, L.J.
-Heyderman, A. Fraile Rodríguez, F. Nolting, and H.B.
-Braun, J. Appl.
+Hugli, G. Duff, B. O'Conchuir, E. Mengotti, L.J.
+Heyderman, A.F.
+Rodriguez, F. Nolting, H.B.
+Braun, "Emergent magnetic monopoles, disorder, and avalanches in artificial kagome spin ice (invited)."
+J. Appl.
 Phys.
-111, 07E103 (2012)
+111, 07e103 (2012).